iSHAREScheme/Documentation/satellite/parties.rst

             ``subject_name``
                 | **String**.
 Contained in the object of ``certificates``.
-                | subjectName as encoded in the X.509 certificate which corresponds with the party that is being requested from the Scheme Owner.
-Used by the Scheme Owner to match the certificate identifier.
+                | subjectName as encoded in the X.509 certificate which corresponds with the party that is being requested from the iSHARE Satellite.
+Used by the iSHARE Satellite to match the certificate identifier.

             ``certificate_type``
                 | **String**.
 Contained in the object of ``certificates``.